 There are several transportation options available to reach Auschwitz from Berlin:

-- Train: Take a train from Berlin Hauptbahnhof (central station) to Krakow, Poland, which is the nearest city to Auschwitz.
-From Krakow, you can take a local bus or taxi to reach the Auschwitz-Birkenau Museum.
+Train: Travel by rail from Berlin Hauptbahnhof (central station) to Krakow in Poland that is the nearest city to this camp.
+While in Krakow, you can hire a local bus or even a taxi and get to the museum commonly known as the Auschwitz-Birkenau Museum.

 Planning Your Visit